rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     for i in `cat mpi_hosts`; do ssh root@$i "curl -l http://openstack.prov12n.com/files/tachyon.sh | bash"; done cd ~/tachyon/compile/linux-mpi

-The Tachyon Parallel / Multiprocessor Ray Tracing System comes with multiple sample data files in the scenes folder, which you can use to run your tests.
-First, run it on one node by using the following command:
+The **Tachyon Parallel / Multiprocessor Ray Tracing System** comes with multiple sample data files in the scenes folder, which you can use to run your tests.
+First, run the test on one node by using the following command:

     cd ~/tachyon/compile/linux-mpi
     ./tachyon ../../scenes/teapot.dat